 Don’t lose hope; you can get those numbers moving in the right direction again.
 And it won’t require a complicated, restrictive diet or more risky drugs either.

 In fact, making a few small and painless changes could end up having a big impact on your numbers.

 Tame your blood sugar with easy as pie trades

-Following are four easy food swaps to try for better blood sugar all day long…
+Following are four simple food swaps that can lead to better blood sugar all day long.

 1. Swap light colored greens for darker ones:

 Veggies are great for helping to keep your blood sugar in check.
 But typically the darker the green the more nutritious it is.

 Darker greens, such as spinach, kale and arugula, pack in more vitamins and minerals including three blood-sugar heroes…

 Studies show that magnesium-rich foods could lower your risk for diabetes.
 Plus experts say the essential mineral could improve blood sugar.1,2

 Low levels of potassium are associated with type 2 diabetes.3.4.5 Plus studies show that low levels of this important mineral can have an impact on how effective your body is at metabolizing sugar.6,7,8